 - Allow compilation while running.
 In Multi or Dual session mode you are technically able to compile program units while you are running Test Scripts or SQL Scripts.
 This might lead to locks, which can be prevented with this preference. - Safe compilation (using temporary compilation object).
 When enabled, each compilation is first tested by using a temporary compilation object.
 When this test compilation succeeds, the actual object is compiled.
 This can be useful if you are compiling objects in an environment where invalid objects can cause problems. - Check database object changes.
 When enabled, the Program Window will check with the given interval if a database object has been changed by another user.
 If the object has been changed you can view the differences between the database source and Program Window source, and you can choose to refresh the Program Window with these changes or not. - Background compilation.

 When enabled, compilation is performed in a background thread, using a separate session.
 This way you can continue other work while the compilation occurs.
 It will lead to an extra database session for each Program Window though.
-Note that this preference is only effective if the Session Mode preference (see chapter 20.1) is set to Multi Session. - Save before compilation.
-If you want to ensure that the database object and the source file on the file system stay in sync, you can enable this option.
+Note that this preference is only effective if the Session Mode preference (see chapter 22.1) is set to Multi Session.

+• Save before compilation.
+If you want to ensure that the database object and the source file on the file system stay in sync, you can enable this option. • Save objects with owner prefix in the filename.

+When saving a database source to a file, the filename will be the same as the database object name.
+If this preference is enabled, the filename will additionally be prefixed with the owner.
+For example: when saving package Employee when connected as user Scott, the default filename will be Scott.Employee.pck.

-Save with trailing slash.
+- Save with trailing slash.
 When enabled the program will be saved with a trailing slash, to make the file compatible with SQLPlus and other tools.
-When disabled the trailing slash will be omitted.

-Ignore unrecognized PL/SOL.

-When enabled, the Program Window will ignore all SQL that does not start with "create or replace cprogram unit type>".
-Other SQL or SQLPlus commands in the program file will be ignored.

-Show code contents.
+When disabled the trailing slash will be omitted. - Ignore unrecognized PL/SQL.
+When enabled, the Program Window will ignore all SQL that does not start with "create or replace <program unit type>".
+Other SQL or SQLPlus commands in the program file will be ignored. - Show code contents.
 This preference controls whether the Code Contents pane will be displayed.
-See chapter 22.13 for more details.

-Hot track code contents.

-Controls whether the PL/SQL code in the editor will automatically be highlighted when the mouse moves over an item in the Code Contents pane.

-Show code hierarchy.
+See chapter 24.15 for more details. - Hot track code contents.
+Controls whether the PL/SQL code in the editor will automatically be highlighted when the mouse moves over an item in the Code Contents pane. - Show code hierarchy.
 This preference controls whether the Code Hierarchy pane will be displayed.
-See chapter 22.14 for more details

-Hot track code hierarchy.
+See chapter 24.16 for more details. - Hot track code hierarchy.